Curricular Practical Training

 What is Curricular Practical Training?

 CPT is a type of practical training authorization that allows qualified F-1 students to gain practical experience in their field of study while making progress towards the completion of their academic program.
+CPT is not guaranteed and is subject to compliance and DSO authorization.

 CPT is a practical training that is performed for academic credit (part of the school curriculum and commensurate to degree level) AND that is required as part of the academic plan or program curriculum from ALL students in the program.